 All written submissions must be handed in by the designated time on the due date.
-All written submissions handed in after this time will be deemed LATE, unless there are exceptional circumstances, and the student will receive a reduction of 20% per day off the marks for the written submission component of the task (see 3.11).
+All written submissions handed in after this time will be deemed LATE, unless there are exceptional circumstances, and the student will receive a reduction of 20% per day off the marks for the written submission component of the task.

 In many cases, the actual oral presentations by students may take several periods over a number of days.
 On the specified time and day that the task is due, teachers will normally indicate to students the order in which they will make their presentations.
 Students MUST attend class at the time indicated for their oral presentation.
 It is the student's responsibility to be ready to give their oral presentation at the designated time on the designated date.
-Any student that is not present to give their oral presentation at the designated time on the designated date will be deemed LATE, unless there are exceptional circumstances, and the student will receive ZERO for the oral presentation component of the task (see 3.11).
+Any student that is not present to give their oral presentation at the designated time on the designated date will be deemed LATE, unless there are exceptional circumstances, and the student will receive a late penalty of 20% per day for the oral presentation component of the task.

 In some circumstances, the written submission is the transcript of the oral presentation.
-If this transcript is not submitted by the designated time on the designated date, the student will receive ZERO for the task, unless there are exceptional circumstances (see 3.11).
+If this transcript is not submitted by the designated time on the designated date, the student will receive a late penalty of 20% per day for the task, unless there are exceptional circumstances.

-3.17 ZERO MARKS
+3.17 Zero Marks

-A ZERO mark will be awarded when a student:
+A ZERO mark may be awarded when a student:

-- submits a hand in task 5 or more days late (see 3.6 and 3.11 above) - does not attempt a task (non-attempt) (see 3.18 below) - does not make a serious attempt at a task (non-serious attempt) (see 3.18 below) - is found to be involved in malpractice (see 3.20 below).
+- submits a hand in task 5 or more days late - does not attempt a task (non-attempt) - does not make a serious attempt at a task (non-serious attempt) - is found to be involved in serious malpractice